National Museum of Nature and Science in Tokyo

 Hachi at the museum.

 And this is where you will find our celebrity!
 It is Hachi (or Hachiko if you prefer), the famous dog.
 His grave is in Aoyama Cemetery, but his body was stuffed and placed in this museum.
-Many people have no idea his body is in the museum.
+Many people have no idea his body is there.

 The Permanent Exhibit also houses Theatre 360.
 Movies change every month and run for ten minutes.
 It is suspended above the floor so you will see everything around you.
 I’ve enjoyed its content, but I have heard some people who didn’t think they were so great.
 And the narration is in Japanese.
 That will be problematic for some people.